milena-t/PhD_chapter1/data/functional_annot_eval/my_thoughts.md

 - 8 GFs annotated as : protein breakdown (proteolysis)
 - 7 GFs annotated as : detoxification
 - 6 GFs annotated as : pheromone sensing
-- 3 GFs annotated as : Esterase and mating behavior
-- 3 GFs annotated as : odorant binding
-- 2 GFs annotated as : Cuticular protein
-- 2 GFs annotated as : DNA-related functions
-- 2 GFs annotated as : glutathione metabolic process
-- 2 GFs annotated as : transcription regulation
-- 2 GFs annotated as : neurological (mostly uncharacterized)
-- 2 GFs annotated as : chromatin organization and transcription regulation

 #### D_ponderosae
 number of gene families with more than 2 members (upper 5th percentile) = 839 (of 10658 orthogroups): 23 unique Gene Groups with functional annotations, these ones appear more than once:
 - 24 GFs annotated as : glycolysis and early development (and other)
 - 10 GFs annotated as : protein breakdown (proteolysis)
 - 5 GFs annotated as : detoxification
-- 3 GFs annotated as : uncharacterized
-- 3 GFs annotated as : chromatin organization and transcription regulation
-- 2 GFs annotated as : pheromone sensing
-- 2 GFs annotated as : Esterase and mating behavior
-- 2 GFs annotated as : transcription regulation

 #### R_ferrugineus
 number of gene families with more than 2 members (upper 5th percentile) = 600 (of 11320 orthogroups).
 23 unique Gene Groups with functional annotations, these ones appear more than once:
 - 19 GFs annotated as : glycolysis and early development (and other)
 - 7 GFs annotated as : protein breakdown (proteolysis)
 - 6 GFs annotated as : detoxification
-- 3 GFs annotated as : pheromone sensing
-- 3 GFs annotated as : Cuticular protein
-- 3 GFs annotated as : uncharacterized
-- 2 GFs annotated as : odorant binding
-- 2 GFs annotated as : Esterase and mating behavior
-- 2 GFs annotated as : chromatin organization and transcription regulation
-- 2 GFs annotated as : G-protein coupled receptor (and other?)

 #### A_obtectus
 number of gene families with more than 3 members (upper 5th percentile) = 1211 (of 12608 orthogroups).
 20 unique Gene Groups with functional annotations, these ones appear more than once: